29 June 2016

 In a short story by Jorge Luis Borges, the Aleph is a point in space that contains all others.
 To those who see it, it presents the entire universe at once - an investigative reporter’s dream.

-In it's most simple form, Aleph allows users to search through large collections of documents and data tables.
-On ID Search, over 100 sources include material as diverse as the Kyrgyz companies register, the US State Department cables, the Gazettes of Luxembourg, Liechtenstein, Switzerland and many other countries, or the UK parliament's inquiry into the death of Alexander Litvinenko.
+At it’s base, Aleph allows users to search through large collections of documents and data tables.
+On ID Search, over 100 sources include material as diverse as the Kyrgyz companies register, the US State Department cables, the Gazettes of Luxembourg, Liechtenstein, Switzerland and many other countries, or the UK parliament’s inquiry into the death of Alexander Litvinenko.

 What’s more, anybody can upload their own private document collections - whether they are documents, databases, scans, or e-mail archives.
 Aleph will make them searchable for anyone who is granted access.
 It will also cross-reference documents with extensive watchlists composed of the world’s sanctions lists, wanted criminals, national politicians and persons and companies that have been investigated previously.